 Additionally, the strong odor and taste of vinegar can linger and require thorough washing to remove.
 While it's a cost-effective solution, there are better options out there that require less elbow grease and result in a fresher smell and taste for your next drink.

-Overall Rating: I gave this 2/10 due to the strong odor from the vinegar actually linger quite a while and affecting my next cup of coffee.
+Overall Rating: I gave this 2/10 due to the strong odor from the vinegar actually linger quite a while and affecting my next coffee cup.

 1.2.
 Mug Cleaning Method: Denture Tablet